-Meals are bonding agents with families and friends.
-Every meal is an opportunity to instill appreciation for healthy foods, and for the environment that produces them.
-How do we cook in an environmentally-responsible manner and nourish our net zero energy future?
-Like the latest electric vehicle technology, induction appliances not only offer the most exciting culinary experience because they are fast, precise, safe and easy to clean, but also provide multiple health and environmental benefits for homes, housing and food service facilities.
-This diverse panel will challenge conventional hang ups around induction cooking by sharing case studies and cost benefit analyses of induction as a new culinary vehicle to a decarbonized future.
+So what is induction cooking?
+Like the latest electric vehicle technology, induction appliances not only offer energy-efficiency, speed, precision, safety and ease of cleaning after cooking, but also provide multiple health and environmental benefits for homes, housing and food service facilities.
+This diverse panel will challenge conventional hang-ups around induction cooking by sharing case studies and cost benefit analyses of induction as a new culinary vehicle to a decarbonized all-electric future.

 This program is generously sponsored by Riggs Distributing

-- 5:45 - 6:30 PM Welcome Reception/ Induction Demo by Chef Ivan Dubriwny, Riggs Distributing
+- 5:45 - 6:30 PM Welcome Reception/ Induction Demo by Chef Ivan Dubriwny, at Riggs Distributing

 - 6:30 - 8:00 PM Short Film and Panel Discussion